hpcsc/kafka-compose/README.md

 docker-compose up -d
 ```

-Note: by default this setup uses both `docker-compose.yml`, which contains primary setup for the Kafka cluster and `docker-compose.lenses.yml` which contains a web UI (https://github.com/lensesio/kafka-topics-ui) for Kafka
+Note: by default this setup uses both `docker-compose.yml`, which contains primary setup for the Kafka cluster and `docker-compose.conduktor.yml` which contains a web UI (https://docs.conduktor.io/platform/) for Kafka

-If you don't want to use Lenses UI, edit `COMPOSE_FILE` variable in `.env` to exclude `docker-compose.lenses.yml` before running `docker-compose up`
+If you don't want to use Lenses UI, edit `COMPOSE_FILE` variable in `.env` to exclude `docker-compose.conduktor.yml` before running `docker-compose up`

-Lenses web UI is accessible at http://localhost:8000
+Conduktor web UI is accessible at http://localhost:8080 with username `admin@local.com`, password `admin`

 ## Common operations